lady-segfault/RobotS/design_doc.md

 All actors created by the user are its children.

-Calling actor_system.actor_of(props, name) will actually call user_actor.actor_context().actor_of(props, name).
+Calling actor_system.actor_of(props, name) will actually have the user actor create it.

 This actor is the one responsible for creating the thread pool that will handle the user actors.
-This is done this way so that each hierarchy can spawn its own actors, and not having a shared pool for all actors, this way the system actors (in the system actor's hierarchy) can have there own thread pool to handle sockets (for remoting), dead letters (for logging), path queries (for getting an ActorRef from a path), etc...
+This is done this way so that each hierarchy can spawn its own threads, and not having a shared pool for all actors, this way the system actors (in the system actor's hierarchy) can have their own thread pool to handle sockets (for remoting), dead letters (for logging), path queries (for getting an ActorRef from a path), etc...